Agame7k/Timelapse-project/README.md

 # Timelapse Camera Monitoring System

 A Python-based camera monitoring system with Discord integration, motion detection, and automated timelapse creation capabilities.
+> **⚠️ Note:**
+> This script was developed for a specific robotics timelapse setup and will likely need modifications to suit your requirements.
+The code is provided as-is and may require adjustments for different environments or use cases.

 ## Features